Time Stranger Kyoko: Plot

 As the story progresses, Kyoko and Sakataki fall in love, though they do not reveal their feelings to one another.
 Kyoko plans to confess when the final stranger is found, but one night Hizuki kisses her in her sleep and confesses his own love for her.
 He is quickly arrested as his actions are taken as an attack on the princess.
 With Hizuki sentenced to death, to save his life Kyoko chooses him to be her husband and tells him that she loves him.
 He reveals to Sakataki that he did it on purpose to become her husband and that he is a demon named Kirit and the one who destroyed the Dragon Clan.
 He gives Sakataki the only sword capable of killing him, then forces him into a duel wanting to die, but Kyoko stops it and yells at him.
 Sakataki also tells him he knew what Hizuki had done as a child, and that he still loved him.
 Satisfied, Hizuki reveals himself to be the last Stranger.

-The ceremony is performed to awakened Ui, but her body vanishes and she awakens in Kyoko's body.
+The ceremony is performed to awaken Ui, but her body vanishes and she awakens in Kyoko's body.
 Kyoko awakens in another world where she meets Chronos, the god of time and her true father.
 He explains that as a child, Kyoko needed a human body to mature in quickly as he was dying, and the king agreed to allow him to use Ui's body.
 In performing the ceremony, Kyoko returned Ui to her own body and Kyoko returned to being a god.
 She was forgotten by everyone, except the King, who cried at losing her.
-Kyoko accepts being this and agrees to fulfill her duties, but she cannot forget Sakataki and runs to where he is and confesses her love to him though he can not see or hear her.
-She kisses him goodbye and he briefly sees her before she goes.
+Kyoko accepts being this and agrees to fulfill her duties, but she cannot forget Sakataki and runs to where he is and confesses her love to him, though he cannot see or hear her.
+She kisses him goodbye, and he briefly sees her before she goes.
 He finds a water strain in his pocket with a picture and note from her, which unlocks his memories.
 He runs to the clock to find her, but it was destroyed after Kyoko and Chronos returned to their own world.
 He gathers the other Strangers and helps them remember.
 They use their powers to open a rip in time, allowing Sakataki to go to where Kyoko is.